nx-lr/protea/readme.md

 12 / 4 / 8 // 24.8
 ```

+Prefix, suffix and infix operators are distinguished whether they have preceding, following whitespace, or both (respectively).

+Suffix operators are evaluated first and from left to right, and prefix operators are evaluated next and from right to left.

-Suffix operators have a trailing whitespace and are evaluated first, followed by prefix operators which have preceding whitespace, and last are infix binary operators which are evaluated in the order given by their first character.
+Infix operators are evaluated last and are evaluated based on the given order below.

+###

 Operators ending in either `->`, `~>` or `=>` or starting in `<-` `<=` or `<~` are called arrow like, and have the lowest precedence of all operators.